gr-g/maia-local/README.md

 https://raw.githubusercontent.com/CSSLab/maia-platform-frontend/main/public/maia3/maia3_simplified.onnx
 ```

-(~44 MB, served with `Access-Control-Allow-Origin: *` from GitHub).
+(~44 MB, served from GitHub).
 The buffer is stored in IndexedDB under the `MaiaModels` database, so subsequent loads are instant and offline-capable.

 To clear the cached weights, click **Clear cache**.